-Help Wanted: Job duties include typing termite reports, scheduling service calls, answering the phone… and telling the boss he’s wrong.
-Contact Home Defenders Pest Management.
+Help Wanted: Job duties include typing pest reports, scheduling service calls, answering the phone… and telling the boss he’s wrong.
+Apply at your own risk.

 Writing these weekly articles is fun, but it’s hard work too.
 I learned to write them the same way I learned to be a professional exterminator: being told I hadn’t gotten the job done, then starting over again.
-Customers will readily tell you if those ants are still raiding her sugar bowl, but finding someone to critique my articles is difficult.
-My secretaries proofread them, but Alejandra, Nicole, and Isamar usually play it safe with a mechanical, “It’s good.”
+Customers will readily tell you when ants get back in their sugar bowl, but finding someone to critique my articles is difficult.
+My secretaries proofread them, but Alejandra and Nicole often play it safe with a mechanical, “It’s good.”
 I learn nothing from that.
 Luckily, I have a secret weapon secretary.
 Her name is Erika.

-Erika has worked for me for fifteen years and she cuts me no slack.
-One time she read a rough draft and as soon as she finished she handed it back to me and said, “You can come up with a better punchline than that!” she declared.
+Erika has worked for me for over fifteen years and she cuts me no slack.
+One time, she read a rough draft and quickly handed it back to me.
+“You can come up with a better punchline than that!” she declared.
 I was angry at her lack of diplomacy, but deep down, I knew she was right.
 I went back to the drawing board, wrote a new punchline, and Erika thought it was funny.
 Job done.

 Another time, Erika argued that the whole premise of an article was weak.
-This time I had her, though, and I explained in painstaking detail why she was wrong.
-She sat at her desk with a smug smile that declared, “You’re wrong, Mike.“ The next morning I reread the article and realized Erika had been right all along.
-I scrapped it and wrote a new one.
-I had gotten the ants out of that metaphorical sugar bowl.
+This time I felt I had her, though, and explained in detail why she was wrong.
+She sat at her desk with a smug smile that declared, “You’re wrong, Mike.“ The next morning I reread the article with fresh eyes and realized that she had been right all along.
+That’s humbling, but better late than never.

-As a small business owner, I have no boss correcting my mistakes and I make my living getting things right—a man like that had better admit it when he’s wrong.
-Thanks, Erika, for having the guts to critique the man who signs your check he’s wrong.
+As a small business owner, I make my living getting things right, which means I have to admit it when I’m wrong.
+Thanks, Erika, for having the guts to tell the man who signs your check he’s wrong.
 Success is just failure, defeated.
 (Hi everyone, this is Erika and I approve this article… but Mike could have made this punchline a little better.)